Canon SX620 vs T6

 |5.||Canon G9 X Mark II||-||stereo / mono||-||-||micro||2.0||Y||Y||Y|

 |9.||Canon SX540||-||stereo / mono||-||-||mini||2.0||Y||Y||-|

 |13.||Canon T6i||Y||stereo / mono||Y||-||mini||2.0||Y||Y||-|

 |15.||Canon SX610||-||- / -||-||-||micro||2.0||Y||Y||-|

 |16.||Canon SX710||-||stereo / mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the T6 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The SX620 does not feature such an accessory-socket.

 The SX620 is a recent model that features in the current product line-up of Canon.
-In contrast, the T6 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the T6 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T6 was succeeded by the Canon T7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX620 Manual (free pdf) or the online Canon T6 Manual.
+Further information on the features and operation of the SX620 and T6 can be found, respectively, in the Canon SX620 Manual (free pdf) or the online Canon T6 Manual.

 So how do things add up?
 Which of the two cameras – the Canon SX620 or the Canon T6 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.